davidsamuelps/recurseit/content/post/2025/08/Migrating from WordPress to HUGO - Part 4/index.md

 Preventing myself from being another a victim of the [law of diminishing returns](https://en.wikipedia.org/wiki/Diminishing_returns), I will refer you to [HUGO's official documentation explaining the directory structure](ttps://gohugo.io/getting-started/directory-structure/).

-As you may have noticed, the directory is missing a series of files and folder which are configuration-related, and not content-related (which should already be there, under the "posts" folder).
+As you may have noticed, the directory structure above is missing a series of files and folders which are configuration-related, and not content-related (which should already be there, under the "posts" folder).

-What should we do? **We will install HUGO and create a site from scratch.**
+What should we do? **We will install HUGO and create a site from scratch to create the missing folders and settings and then move the content there.**

 ### 4. Install HUGO and run your website locally (I did run it in my RaspBerry Pi for a while)